mculpo/mculpo/README.md

 * C#, Java, SQL, Javascript, CSS, HTML5, Cg/HLSL
 * React, Backbone and JSF
 * Unity 3D
-* Good pratics and performance in Mobile and PC development desenvolvimento Mobile e PC.
+* Good pratics and performance in Mobile and PC development.
 * I worked as Game Developer between 2012 and until mid 2019
 * I worked as Developer in Mult-touch plataform with TUIO protocal communication
 * I worked as App Developer with Argumented Reality using Vulforia